 - Listen carefully when employees raise issues or come to you to discuss problems – give them your full and undivided attention.

 - Establish fair systems and make consistent decisions based on your policies and rules – resolve issues as quickly as possible.

 - Most importantly, be fair.
 Consider how you would want to be treated in a similar situation and make your decisions accordingly.

 Building positive relationships with employees can be done with relative ease.
 But knowing what to do is different from actually doing it day in day out.

-Jerome founded Forde HR Cloud, a HRIT platform that uses the most advanced cloud technology to bring a virtual HR office to start-ups and SMEs.
+Jerome is the Founder and CEO of HR Duo – a platform that uses the most advanced cloud technology to bring a virtual HR office to start-ups and SMEs.